PluralKit/PluralKit/docs/3-api-documentation.md

 Optionally takes a `?before=` query parameter with an ISO-8601-formatted timestamp, and will only return switches that happen before that timestamp.

+If the system has chosen to hide its switch history, this will return `403 Forbidden`, unless the request is authenticated with the system's token.

 #### Example request
     GET https://api.pluralkit.me/v1/s/abcde/switches?before=2019-03-01T14:00:00Z